YBilodeau/Regression---Prediction-of-Grocery-Sales/README.md

 ![image](https://github.com/YBilodeau/Regression-Prediction-of-Grocery-Sales/blob/3d5391ff99d6b1ccdf8a43be28ff865e8926c7b0/Images/Average%20Item%20Sales%20by%20Item%20Type.png)

-Item Type has a significant correlation with the Outlet Type's Average Outlet Sales.
+Item Type does have a significant correlation with the Items Type's Average Outlet Sales.

+- It is of interest to note that while the Seafood Item contrubutes the least to Total Conpany Sales, it has the highest Item Sales, this Item Type has the highest Average Outlet Sales.

+- The Fruits and Vegetables Item Type contributed greatly to the Company Sales Total and had high Average Outlet Sales.

 #### **Item Fat Content**